 So during my 4 main-landmarks-packed days when getting the first impresion of Budapest, one of the afternoons I decided to do what everyone just HAS TO do in that beautiful city.
 Yes, I went to forget about work and all the hassle to Szechenyi thermal baths 🙂

 Thermal baths are one of the most popular attractions of Budapest for both tourists and the locals.
 No wonder if Budapest is the only world capital where 118 (somewhere also stated 123) medicinal springs can be found under its territory.
 Every day these 70 million litres of hot therapeutic water from 21 to 78 Celsius degrees rich in minerals is used both for drinking and in thermal baths and health spas all over the city.
 There were already 14 baths in the Roman period – known as Aquincum (nowadays its ruins can be visited).

 I had a chance to visit Szechenyi, the Neo-Baroque thermal baths in Budapest.
 Szechenyi were the first thermal baths built in Pest, and still remain one of the biggest thermal baths of Europe.
-Located in Varosliget City Park next to the ZOO and Circus, the baths are easily accessible by Yellow Metro Line which stops just outside of one of the entrances to Szechenyi.
+Located in Varosliget City Park, the baths are easily accessible by Yellow Metro Line which stops just outside of one of the entrances to Szechenyi.

 This place first worked as ”Artesian bath” in 1881, then the Szechenyi baths were built in 1913 and rebuilt in 1927 when the swimming pools, male and female baths originated.